TDAkory/CppLearn/Cppcon/Exception-Safe_Code.md

   - Mst deliver the No-Throw Guarantee
   - Cleanup must always be safe
   - May throw internally, but may not emit
+- Assign ownership of every resource immediately upon allocation, to a named manager object that manages no other resources
+- Use RAII
+  - Every responsibility is an object
+  - One responsibility per object
+- All cleanup code is called from a destructor
+  - An object with such a destructor must be put on the stack as soon as calling the cleanup code become a responsibility
+- Create `swap()` for value classes
+  - Must deliver the No-Throw guarantee

 ### How exceptions work in C++